JariusBedward-8841640/DataStreamVisualization_Workshop_Team_3/README.md

     - Create a free account at [Neon.tech](https://neon.tech)
     - Create a new project and database
     - Retrieve your connection string from the Neon Dashboard
-4. In the program, create a env file
+4. In the program, create an env file
 5. In the env file add the connection string from Neon
 6. Run the Jupyter notebook cells sequentially
 7. The dashboard will display real time metrics updated every 2 seconds